Purdue-Overwatch/PurdueStat/README.md

 When we heard this, we decided we wanted to try creating our own version of OverStat.
 Although we wrote every line of code from scratch, we have taken an incredible amount of inspiration from the original OverStat and we want to give credit where credit is due.
 Matrix has been super helpful and helped us out in the beginning when we weren't super sure how to approach the project.

-### TODO: Meet the team
+### Meet the team

-Everyone on the PurdueStat team is a full time student at Purdue University, brought together by the Purdue University Overwatch Club. blah blah blah
+Everyone on the PurdueStat team is a full time student at Purdue University, brought together by the Purdue University Overwatch Club.
+TODO: add more info (and ppl?)

 - Josh "Park" Park: